 Program Overview

-Applicants interested in pursuing a one-year certificate or two-year diploma program at the college level can apply to the Pre-Health Sciences Pathway to Certificates and Diplomas (A109) program.
+Please note: If you're aiming to fulfill the admission prerequisites needed to apply to a one-year certificate or two-year diploma health sciences program, apply to our Pre-Health Sciences Pathway to Certificates and Diplomas (A109) program.

 Full Description